Are EHR’s Secure?

-Whether a clinic’s data is hosted on-premises or in a cloud environment, hackers will try to find a way to ruin your day.
+Whether a substance abuse treatment clinic’s data is hosted on-premises or in a cloud environment, hackers will try to find a way to ruin your day.
 Recovering from an attack can be significantly more challenging for on-premises users.
 Let’s discuss two real-life scenarios we’ve encountered.

 On-Premises Electronic Health Record Security

-Scenario #1 – Clinic’s main server infected during a ransomware attack
+Scenario #1 – Clinic’s central server infected during a ransomware attack

 Scenario #2 – Clinic’s entire server and workstations infected by a ransomware virus

 A different clinic got hit quite a bit harder.
 A ransomware virus infected their workstations and their entire server.
 This affected their main SMART folder and database.
 Next, it spread to their external backup device encrypting all previous backups.